 Unfortunately, what I learned the hard way the last time I did this was that my body doesn’t bounce back as quickly as it did when I was in my 20s.
 Now that I’m over 30 and my metabolism has slowed way down, I can’t just throw caution to the wind, and eat and drink whatever the hell I want when I’m on vacation.
 Because I’ll most definitely have to deal with the repercussions when I’m back home!

-So, when my husband and I went to the Mayan Riviera about a week ago (travel guide coming soon!), I decided beforehand that I was going to force myself to stay active while on vacation.
+So, when my husband and I went to the Mayan Riviera about a week ago (you can see my travel guide here), I decided beforehand that I was going to force myself to stay active while on vacation.
 It didn’t have to mean working out every day (come on, who has time for that, when there are 8 à la carte restaurants?!).
 But I knew I was going to get at least a couple workouts in there, so it wasn’t subjecting my body to going from one extreme to the next.

 Not gonna lie, it wasn’t easy.
 Our schedule wasn’t the same every day, and the activities on our itinerary mainly revolved around eating.
 But based on my experience, I’ve come up with a list of tips that kept me accountable to my goal to stay active while on vacation.
 And believe me, if I can do this with all that temptation, anyone can!